SMI/dicompixelanon/README.md

 * `export HF_HUB_OFFLINE=1` if using `flair` inside a safe haven without internet access, to prevent it from trying to download models from huggingface (and crashing when it can't connect).
+* export `PYTHONPATH=../../library/` if you want to try any of the applications from their directory without building and installing the library

 Setup